TheCarAndBikeGuy/snakegame/README.md

 ### Day Three -
 - Today I sorted the CSS and added in the logo.
 However I may change my mind about the logo later on.
 - Also added CSS on the Sign In button and added a accordion to the about page.

+### Day Four -
+- Added the folders so that I can sort them out and know where everything is.
+- Added more CSS, to the sign in page as it was on the edge of the screen.